Bismuth subcitrate/metronidazole/tetracycline (By mouth)

 PyleraThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to bismuth, metronidazole, or tetracycline, or if you are pregnant or breastfeeding.
+Do not use it if you had an allergic reaction to bismuth subcitrate potassium, metronidazole or similar medicines, or tetracycline, or if you are pregnant or breastfeeding.

 How to Use This Medicine:

-- Swallow the capsules whole and with a full glass (8 ounces) of water.
-Do not crush, break, or chew the capsules.
+- Capsule: Swallow it whole with a full glass of water.
+Do not crush, break, or chew it.

 - Drink extra liquids to help prevent irritation or ulcers in your esophagus.